Snowboarder Magazine

 Snowboarder Magazine is a magazine dedicated to snowboarding that is published in print and online.
 The magazine was started in 1987.
 Five issues are published each year, as well as a photo annual and in addition to gear guides and a resort guide.

 In 2014, the magazine released its first movie in over a decade, The SnowboarderMovie: Foreword starring a list of amateur riders.

+History

+Snowboarder began life as a quarterly supplement to Surfer in late 1987, capitalising on the rapid growth of snowboarding.
+The first stand-alone buyer’s-guide issue appeared in September 1989, and by 1990 the title had adopted a regular five-issue annual schedule.

+Acquisition by The Arena Group (2022)

+On 13 December 2022 The Arena Group announced a US$28.5 million deal to acquire the digital assets of Snowboarder, Surfer, Powder and several other niche titles.

+In 2014 the editorial team released The Snowboarder Movie: Foreword, the magazine’s first full-length feature in more than a decade.